datalad/datalad/docs/source/design/exception_handling.rst

           ce = CapturedException(e)

   First, this ensures a low-level (8) log entry including the traceback of that exception.
+The depth of the included traceback can be limited by setting the ``datalad.exc.str.tb_limit`` config accordingly.

-Second, it deletes the frame stack references of the exception and keeps textual information only, in order to avoid circular references, where an object (whose method raised the exception) isn't going to be picked by the generational garbage collection.
+  Second, it deletes the frame stack references of the exception and keeps textual information only, in order to avoid circular references, where an object (whose method raised the exception) isn't going to be picked by the garbage collection.
 This can be particularly troublesome if that object holds a reference to a subprocess for example.
 However, it's not easy to see in what situation this would really be needed and we never need anything other than the textual information about what happened.
 Making the reference cleaning a general rule is easiest to write, maintain and review.

 - if we raise, neither a log entry nor such a :class:`~datalad.support.exceptions.CapturedException` instance is to be